 It’s also important to note that you will need to have a place to stay while the construction is going underway.
 While most estimates don’t include the cost of renting an apartment, it is something that you need to take into account.

 For the most part, no. Your home will not have a roof over it while it’s being remodeled.
 So, if you want to live in it while you’re adding a second story, you’re going to need to choose between having a partial second story and having to rent a house for several months.

 Ranch houses tend to be the most common type of housing that people want to add a second story to.
-It’s easy to see why.
-Ranch houses are traditionally single-story homes.
+It’s easy to see why as ranch houses are traditionally single-story homes, and adding a second story can double your living space.
 However, there are a couple of things you need to be aware of when you’re trying to make this happen.

 To keep your home safe, you will need to make sure that the second story you build is on a solid foundation.
 This is especially true with ranch homes.
 This means that you will need to do the following:

 - Get a zoning permit- Not all towns that are rich with ranch homes will allow your home to get an additional story.
 If you live in an area that has a homeowners’ association, clear it with them.
 After all, you need to make sure it’s legal first.